 Major Changes Between the FAST v7 and v8 Interfaces to Simulink

-For those familiar with the FAST v7 interface to Simulink, the following differences should be noted for the FAST v8 interface to Simulink:
+For people familiar with the FAST v7 interface to Simulink, the following differences should be noted for the FAST v8 interface to Simulink:

 Simulink no longer integrates the FAST structural states, which are now integrated in the FAST library.
 See the section “S-Function States” below for further information.